Learn

 July 15, 2024

-Muybridge and Marey’s work fundamentally changed how we think about photography.
+Muybridge and Marey’s works fundamentally changed how we think about photography.
 The images they produced in the late 19th century – sequential photographs of people walking, horses at a gallop, their movements broken down frame by frame – have become iconic.

 * Muybridge’s seminal work resulted in a book, Animal Locomotion, which unites 781 photographic plates that examine the movements of diverse animals, including humans, in slow motion.